-Social media content and interaction
+Social media interaction

 This active social media interaction can really make a difference to how a company actually generates leads and influences their audience’s buying decisions.